HubSpot/drop/docs/intro.md

 #### `content`

 The content which should be rendered into the Drop.
-Can be a DOM element, an HTML string, or a function that returns html.
+Can be:

+- A DOM element
+- An HTML string
-In this case, the function is called on each open, with drop instance passed as the first argument.
+- A function that returns an HTML string or a DOM element.  `content()` is called on each open, with the drop instance passed as the first argument.

 #### `position`